BoldGrid/boldgrid-backup/readme.txt

 == Changelog ==

 = 1.5.4 In progress =
+* New feature:  JIRA BGBKUP-70  Premium is now detected from the Connect Key license data.
 * New feature:  JIRA BGBKUP-75  Added plugin framework library for the Connect Key prompt/notice.
 * New feature:  JIRA BGBKUP-72  Restore only a database from a backup.